scottmunday84/PHPTables/README.md

 Like the blob, the amorphous data class gives you the town, bit-by-bit.

-Amorphous data classes have much more application that my little project, but it has obvious potential in the structure of a 2D grid where sums, averages, and other calculations are done from the combination of other smaller calculations.
+Amorphous data classes have much more application than my little project, but it has obvious potential in the structure of a 2D grid where sums, averages, and other calculations are done from the combination of other smaller calculations.
 By thinking of your larger problem in terms of its smaller problems and using amorphous data classes, you can effectively be guaranteed a calculation will only calculate once during the rendering, thus minimizing your time domain for calculating the entire table.

 I will delve more into the topic once I see the need, have the desire, and see an interest in the project.